danclive/stm32g4-hal/pac/README.md

 This repository contains Peripheral Access Crates (PACs) for STM32G4 series Cortex-M microcontrollers.

-All these crates are automatically generated using [svd2rust].
+All these crates are automatically generated using [svdtools] and [svd2rust].

 For a more user-friendly interface to the peripherals, the [`stm32g4-hal`] crates might be more appropriate.